 His reasoning was Fake It Until You Make It.
 Spending dough on swanky digs with a killer view of the Masonic Temple and an extensive terrace was part of setting the right tone for our new venture.

-It wasn’t a totally unreasonable strategy except for our lack of cash-flow and the added pressures of debt without revenue.
+It wasn’t a totally unreasonable strategy except for our lack of cash-flow and the added pressures of debt without revenue stressed the venture beyond recovery.
 Our respective personalities also made things difficult when it came to forging a partnership built on mutual respect.
 I was the one with the technical and creative skills to deliver on the strategic direction and brand story that Caleb would craft.
 He also made most of the sales but almost by accident it seemed.
 It would take years to develop the top-dollar business development skills he enjoys today.

-The main problem remained a lack of large accounts to offset the debts we incurred while faking it.
+The main problem remained a lack of large accounts to offset the debts we incurred while faking it and not making it.

 * * *